millsguo/anit_cms_for_zf3/README.md

 Through an admnistration pages, you can download, validate, modify or delete the documents.
 It could be pictures, office documents, videos, compressed files.

+- Publishing (Module: Publishing): It allows an administrator of the back-office to publish a page or not.
+It means a user of the back-office can create a page and its contents but it is only an administrator of the site who give the authorization to publish.

 Position